marcus49007/marcus49007/README.md

-# 👋 Hi there, I'm Marcus Stacy
+# 👋 Hi there, I'm Marcus Stacey

 A passionate **Android Developer**, **Python Enthusiast**, and **Machine Learning Explorer** 🚀